purbatua/sfewat/README.md

 sfewat
 ======

-simple front-end web app template (sfewat) is a simple template generator for front-end web app for faster and easier web development, its run through node.js with execute gulp file.
+simple front-end web app template (sfewat) is a simple template and you can use for generate your own template by build html, css, and js file for faster and easier web development, its run through node.js with execute gulp file.

 ## Usage